aineniamh/squirrel/README.md

 Alongside these files, the user can then specify a custom height (`--fig-height`) or width (`--fig-width`) for the final tree vizualisation.

 The user may now also specify whether the reconstructed mutations vizualised on the branch are either represented by a `circle` hovering over the branch or a `square` spanning the branch with the `--point-style` argument, and whether they want the points to begin stacking from the `left` or `right` with `--point-justify`.

+An interactive standalone tree file summarizing APOBEC3 mutations (`*tree.html`) is also created using an alternative R-based method (leveraging the [ggtree](https://bioconductor.org/packages/release/bioc/html/ggtree.html) and [plotly](https://plotly.com/r/) packages).
+This is provided for users to explore specific parts of the tree "node-by-node" and is currently left out of the static report.

 ## Installation